Psicon

 As part of the NHS Choice Framework, as long as you’re registered with a GP in England you have the legal right to choose the service you want to receive your NHS treatment from.
 This is true for a range of health conditions or worries, including specific services – such as an assessment for autism and/or ADHD.

-Here at Psicon, we support several NHS Integrated Care Boards (ICBs) and provide both autism and ADHD assessments, as well as treatment for ADHD, for children and young people.
-If your child needs an autism or ADHD assessment, and their GP is registered in England, we can assess them within nine to twelve months – just ask your GP to make a referral to Psicon under your ‘Right to Choose’.
+Here at Psicon, we support several NHS Integrated Care Boards (ICBs) and provide both autism and ADHD assessments, as well as treatment for ADHD, for children, young people and adults.
+If you or your child needs an autism or ADHD assessment, and their GP is registered in England, we can assess them via the NHS – just ask your GP to make a referral to Psicon under your ‘Right to Choose’.

 How to access our 'Right to Choose service'

-If you’d like your child to be seen by Psicon for their autism and/or ADHD assessment (and treatment where indicated), you will need to book an appointment with your GP and ask them to make a referral to Psicon under your ‘Right to Choose’.
-Your GP will need to complete our referral form and email this directly from the surgery to our dedicated NHS inbox.
+If you or your child would like to be seen by Psicon for an autism and/or ADHD assessment (and treatment where indicated), you will need to book an appointment with your GP and ask them to make a referral to Psicon under your ‘Right to Choose’.
+Your GP will need to complete our referral form.
 Please note that we cannot accept referrals that do not come from an NHS primary care email address.

 Next Steps